-Students are provided with the opportunity to present their projects to hundreds of school administrators, parents, community members, and decision-makers during the Teacher and Student Recognition event where Envirolution announces winning projects as well as projects selected to be implemented throughout the school year.
+Students are provided with the opportunity to present their projects to hundreds of school administrators, parents, community members, and decision-makers during the Project Recharge Celebration, where Envirolution announces winning projects as well as projects selected to be implemented throughout the school year.
 Funding is secured by several parties, including local school districts.
-We collaborate with CLEAResult and others to ensure accurate energy savings and the rebates from NV Energy are then used to fund additional projects in the future.
+We collaborate with CLEAResult and others to ensure accurate energy savings, and the rebates from NV Energy are then used to fund additional projects in the future.

 Green Business Program

 Green Business Program (GBP) provides schools a framework that simplifies efforts to implement sustainable practices and offers the opportunity to become certified green schools.
 This program performs audits of schools and utilize a web-based software program that tracks and collects metrics related to energy, water, and resource use.
 In partnering with Envirolution, this program provides Project ReCharge students the opportunity to assist with the green audit of their school, which enhances their curriculum studies and provides them with real-world skills and hands-on experience.
 By becoming a green school, the school will save money, reduce the drain on local resources, and be listed in the GBP national database.

 2021-2022 School Year

 Anna, Jordan, Abby, Emilee, Alexis, Holly, and Taylor from Eagle Valley Middle School (EVMS) in Carson City, NV banded together to present a “Proposal for Reducing Food Waste by Composting”.